Corner of the Earth

 "Corner of the Earth" is the fourth and final single from British funk and acid jazz band Jamiroquai's fifth studio album, A Funk Odyssey (2001).
-The song was written by Jason Kay and Rob Harris and is a bossa nova–type track, reflecting on the problems that people of the Earth have to suffer.
-The song peaked at number 31 on the UK Singles Chart and was the last Jamiroquai single to use the DVD format.
+Written by Jason Kay and Rob Harris, the song was released on 8 July 2002 and peaked at number 31 on the UK Singles Chart.
+It was the last Jamiroquai single to use the DVD format.
 The video consists of Jay Kay sitting and dancing in a forest, wearing his trademark feather headdress.
 He does several other things, such as creating balls of light and making the moon come out.